nicolasemilio/OL-Results/README.md

 # OL-Results
-This repository contains boxplots, result tables and convergence plots to complement the article entitled:
+This repository contains boxplots, result tables and convergence plots to complement the article about OL-Ant Knapsack
-"XXXXXX".

 1) Tables directory: